-At Rensselaer Polytechnic Institute, I am currently engaged in the development and teaching of modules for our Design, Innovation and Society (DIS) majors, the world's only design program based in a Science and Technology Studies department and taught mostly by social scientists and humanists.
-95% of our students are dualing with another degree, the majority being Mechanical Engineering, but also Building Sciences, Electrical Engineering, Management, and others.
+At Rensselaer Polytechnic Institute, I am currently engaged in the curricular development and teaching of our Design, Innovation and Society (DIS) major––the world's only design program based in a Science and Technology Studies department and taught mostly by social scientists and humanists.
+95% of our students are dual majors with another degree, the majority being Mechanical Engineering, but also Building Sciences, Electrical Engineering, Management, and others.
 Teaching these students is an experience like no other: they are bright, motivated, fascinated by technology and design but willing to be critical and reflexive about their part in the development process.

 Before arriving at RPI, I was committed to teaching through my doctoral experience within UCL STS, where I worked as a teaching assistant for four years.
 I had the privilege of teaching in a broad spectrum of modules, from introductory to advanced undergraduate level including some guest Master's lectures (see 'Lectures' in the previous page).